 A museum that is all things South, Pittsburg Tennessee

 History lovers will enjoy visiting the South Pittsburg Heritage Museum.
 You will first notice a large bell.
 This is the old chapel bell from Primitive Baptist Church (more on the church later).
 Also in the museum are mementos from the town’s sports history.
 Many of the items showcase the South Pittsburg High School football team.
 You will also see a 1942 letter sweater from the school’s basketball team.

 Primitive Baptist Church, also known as the Chapel on the Hill, is located just at the edge of town at the intersection of Elm Avenue and Eighth Street.
-The first services in the church were held in 1889.
+The first services in the church happened in 1889.
 The church has stood at the same location despite nearly being destroyed by fire in 1954.
 South Pittsburg received ownership of the church and has worked to preserve it.
 Primitive Baptist Church is in the South Pittsburg Historic District, which is on the National Register of Historic Places.

 Another downtown historical marker honors the life of actress Jobyna Lancaster Ralston-Arlen.
 Born in South Pittsburg in 1899, Jobyna moved to Hollywood and made several silent movies.
-Jobyna was in the first picture to ever win an Academy Award, “Wing.”
+Jobyna was in the first picture to win an Academy Award, “Wing.”
 She married actor Richard Arlen and retired from the movies in 1932.

 The Princess Theater